10xdev4u-alt/cn-notes/04_Unit1_Topic04_Delay_Loss_Throughput.md

 - **2-Mark Questions:**
   - List the four sources of nodal delay.
   - What is a bottleneck link?
-  - Under what condition does packet loss occur?
-  - Differentiate between transmission and propagation delay.
+  - What is traffic intensity, and what happens when it is greater than 1?
 - **10-Mark Calculation Problem:**
   - You will be given a scenario with packet sizes, link rates, and distances, and asked to calculate the total end-to-end delay.
 Be very careful with units (bits vs. bytes, seconds vs. ms, km vs. m).
+The problem in the `00_Problems_and_Solutions.md` file is a perfect example of this.
+  - The "caravan" analogy is an excellent way to explain the difference between transmission and propagation delay in an exam.

 ---

 We have now covered the fundamental performance metrics.
 Next, we will see how all these pieces are organized conceptually in **Protocol Layers**.